vsniranjan/games/README.md

 ### GAMES

+**This repository is now archived and there won't be anymore games added here, all my newer projects(including games) will be in their seperate repositories as they should be :)**

 A repository for all the games that I make over time

 Each folder contains a .py script for the game and a text file